 A therapy plan that starts with ADLs and progresses to iADLs will better prepare a patient to reenter their community and get back to their lives to the best of their new abilities.

-“Both are very important,” said Elizabeth Halkett, a regional director of therapy operations for Encompass Health.
+“Both are very important,” said Elizabeth Halkett, an occupational therapist and regional director of therapy operations for Encompass Health.
 “If you can’t feed, bathe or dress yourself, it’s going to be a lot harder to do iADLs.
 You build one on top of the other.”